ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/README.md

 The setup document describing how to deploy the Guardrails Solution Accelerator can be found here: [Setup](./docs/setup.md)

 ## How it works
-The solution has multiple modules, each module verifies specific set of settings in the enviroment and compare them with the required [GC guardrails settings](https://github.com/canada-ca/cloud-guardrails#gc-cloud-guardrails) recommended by [Treasury Board of Canada](https://www.canada.ca/en/treasury-board-secretariat.html)   [and Shared Services Canada](https://www.canada.ca/en/shared-services.html), in order to understand what the modules are looking for , please check the [controls documents](./docs/controls.md)
+The solution has multiple modules, each module verifies specific set of settings in the enviroment and compares them with the required [GC guardrails settings](https://github.com/canada-ca/cloud-guardrails#gc-cloud-guardrails) recommended by [Treasury Board of Canada](https://www.canada.ca/en/treasury-board-secretariat.html)   [and Shared Services Canada](https://www.canada.ca/en/shared-services.html), in order to understand what the modules are looking for , please check the [controls documents](./docs/controls.md)
 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.